eurodev/i3/README.md

 Once you have cloned this repo as your i3 home directory, you can modify the config file.
 You have also to move all the bash scripts to a directory which is included in your PATH.

+In addition, you should review the configuration settings in screenshot.sh script